snowskeleton/Worship-Slides-Style-Guide/Building slides/Blank slides.md

 the operator loses the ability to show the title on the Confidence Monitor, and must use the mouse to select the title slide at the correct time.
 (See [Why the mouse is evil and should be avoided](#evil-mouse) for more on this topic.)

-### Punctuation
-Not as much as you'd think!

-### Repeating slides
-Make it obvious that it's about to repeat!